 Adila Krisnadhi was a PhD student in the Data Semantics Lab between September 2010 and December 2015, and for most of this time was supported by a Fulbright scholarship.
 His dissertation was on knowledge modeling for data integration in the ocean sciences, but he also worked on theoretical aspects of knowledge representation during his time at the DaSe Lab.
 He received the oustanding student award 2015 in the PhD-CSE program by the School of Graduate Studies.
 As part of his graduate studies he spent two months in Germany to visit and work with collaborators.
 He also interned for a summer at the IBM T.J.
 Watson Research Center in New York.
 Upon graduation, he decided to stay for some time as a lecturer and postdoctoral researcher at the lab.
 Since 2017, he is a faculty member at Universitas Indonesia.
 More information about his work can be found on his website.

 In September 2011, David Carral began as a Master student in the Data Semantics Lab.
 He completed his Master with thesis option within 12 months, and also already published 3 research papers during this time.
 Since September 2012, he is a PhD student in the Data Semantics Lab.
 His work focuses on logical foundations of knowledge representation and reasoning, but he is also involved in interdisciplinary ontology modeling activities, including high-energy physics and library science.
 He received sevaral prestigious scholarships and awards while being a graduate student, including a La Caixa scholarship, a Wright State School of Graduate Studies Scholarship, the outstanding student award in the CS-MS program 2012 by the School of Graduate Studies, and the oustanding PhD student award 2015 by the Department of Computer Science and Engineering.
 As part of his graduate studies he spent 7 months at the University of Oxford, UK, and one month at Universidad de Chile, to pursue joint research with collaborators.
-Upon graduation in Fall 2016, he joins the Knowledge-based Systems group at TU Dresden, Germany, as a postdoctoral researcher.
+Upon graduation in Fall 2016, he joined the Knowledge-based Systems group at TU Dresden, Germany, as a postdoctoral researcher.
 More information about his work can be found on his website.